glogiotatidis/pypodcaster/README.md

 ## Setup

-Create a directory to hold your podcast media. e.g. `podcast` folder on a web server, Dropbox Public folder, (e.g. `~/Dropbox/Public`), or other public-facing html server.
+Create a directory to hold your podcast media on a public-facing html server or Dropbox Public folder (e.g. `~/Dropbox/Public`).

     mkdir podcast

 Enter channel information into `channel.yml`

 Note: `title`, `link`, and `description` are required fields.
+The rest are optional.

 ```
 title: 'Podcast Title'